vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 over modules becomes more and more pronounced.
 There is also a relationship between the DAG-depth (i.e. The length of the chain of modules that `import` each other).
-As this depth increases, modules grow slower and slower, while headers remain fairly constant for event "extreme" depths approaching 300).
+As this depth increases, modules grow slower and slower, while headers remain fairly constant for even "extreme" depths approaching 300).

 # A Sisyphean Scanning Task